 He lays out each of the seven steps, explains why he advocates each step and gives you practical tips on how to follow each of his steps.

 The book is very simple and easy to read.
-Both of us read it in one weekend our first time.
+Both of us read it in one weekend.
 Since then I’ve read it multiple times and still enjoy reading it.

 One of my favorite parts is the chapter inserts.
 Every chapter has personal stories of people who have followed Dave’s advice.
 The stories are inspirational and really helped to give the book a personal feel.
 It is a little reminder that ordinary people are following Dave’s plan and winning.